Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Rupture of kt-MT attachment under ramp force for N=1

-In ref.\cite{sharma14} the external $F$ was assumed to be independent of time $t$; these corresponds to a ``force-clamp'' situation in the experiments.
-In this section the time-dependent external force $F(t)$ is assumed to increase according to a well defined protocol; this corresponds to a ``force-ramp'' in experiments.
+In ref.\cite{sharma14} the external tension $F$ was assumed to be independent of time $t$; this condition corresponds to a ``force-clamp'' situation in the experiments.
+In this section the time-dependent external tension $F(t)$ is assumed to increase according to a well defined protocol; this corresponds to a ``force-ramp'' in experiment (see Fig.\ref{fig_model}(d)).
 We adopt the postulates (a) and (b) of the SSC model.
-For the sake of simplicity, we assume a linear ramp force, namely, $ F(t)=at $ where $ a $ is loading rate.
-The instantaneous external force $F(t)$ can be derived from the corresponding instantaneous potential landscape, $ V_{f}(y,t)=F(t)y $ .
-The effective potentials $ V_{b}(y) $ and $ V_{f}(y,t) $ at an arbitrary instant of time are plotted in Fig.\ref{fig_model}.
+For the sake of simplicity, we assume a linear ramp force, namely, $ F(t)=a~t $ where $ a $ is the loading rate.
+The instantaneous external tension $F(t)$ can be derived from the corresponding instantaneous potential landscape, $ V_{f}(y,t)=F(t)y $ .
+The effective potentials $ V_{b}(y) $ and $ V_{f}(y,t) $ at an arbitrary instant of time are plotted in Fig.\ref{fig_model}(b).
 Net instantaneous potential $V(y,t)$ felt by the kinetochore is $ V(y,t)= V_{b}(y)+V_{f}(y,t) $.

-For the theoretical treatment of the kt-MT attachment subjected to a ramp force $F(t)$, we adapt the corresponding theory for ligand-receptor bond rupture, developed originally by Bell \cite{bell78} and subsequently extended by Evans and Ritchie \cite{evans97} and by Evans and Williams \cite{evans02} (see also the reviews in refs.\cite{friddle12,arya16}).
-In the presence of a given force $F$, let $k_{on}(F)$ and $k_{off}(F)$ be the rates of binding and unbinding, respectively, of a MT to the kt mediated by the coupler.
-Because of the specific choice of the initial condition $y(t=0)=L$ and the absorbing boundary condition at $y=0$, no rebinding of the MT is possible and, therefore, we can put $k_{on}(F)=0$.
-Denoting the probability that $y\neq 0$ (i.e., MT is attached to the kt) at time $t$ by the symbol $P_{on}(t)$, the equation governing the time evolution of $P_{on}(t)$ is
+For the theoretical treatment of the kt-MT attachment subjected to a ramp force $F(t)$, we adapt the corresponding theory for ligand-receptor bond rupture, developed originally by Bell \cite{bell78} and subsequently extended by Evans and Ritchie \cite{evans97} and by Evans and Williams \cite{evans02} (see also the reviews in refs.\cite{evans01,friddle12,arya16}).
+In the presence of a given tension $F$, let $k_{off}(F)$ be the rate (i.e., probability per unit time) of unbinding of a MT from the kt.
+Because of the specific choice of the initial condition $y(t=0)=L$ and the absorbing boundary condition at $y=0$, no rebinding of the MT is possible and, therefore, rebinding rate remains $k_{on}(F)=0$ throughout this section.